On this page:

 A site tenant or resident is entitled to receive a receipt for each rent payment.

-For more information about what you must provide, view our Rent responsibilities and receipts page.
+For more information about what you must provide, view Paying rent and rent in advance.

 For caravan park residents, you: